Please Report Any Broken Links Or Trouble You Might Come Armored Cruiser To The Webmaster

 Darryl Baker

-South Dakota 328k USS South Dakota (Armored Cruiser No. 9) at Mare Island Navy Yard circa Jan 1913.
+South Dakota 328k USS South Dakota (ACR 9) at Mare Island Navy Yard circa Jan 1913.
 The collier USS Justin is behind and to the right of South Dakota and USS Annapolis (PG 10) is outboard of the Justin.
 Justin and Annapolis are at the yard's coal station.
 A rare image of the shipyard's stiff-leggd derrick with her steam driven winch is to the left of South Dakota.
 Darryl Baker

 South Dakota